uholeschak/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 * A standard D-CAN/K-Line Adapter.
 There are multiple manufactures who sell such adapters which are basically identical.
 I have used one with a PLCC AFT16V8B, because it's easier to replace the chip.
 * A HC-05 bluetooth board.
 It's important that it has an integrated 5V to 3.3V power regulator.
 ## Step1: Replace the PLD
 A big problem of the standard adapters is the high power consumption which results in a very high inner temperature.
 The main reason for this is the used PLD type.
 The ATF16V8B requires 50mA in standby.
 It's possible to replace this chip with a ATF16V8BQL type, which only requires 5mA.
 You could remove the existing PLD with hot air and attach a PLCC20 socket instead.
-With a PLC programmer program the {"custom.jed"} file into the ATF16V8BQL (The {"standard.jed"} file is the original program).
+With a PLC programmer program the `custom.jed` file into the ATF16V8BQL (The `standard.jed` file is the original program).
 The custom program adds an additional RXD input to the unused pin 1.

 ![](Build_Bluetooth_D-CAN_adapter_PldSmall.png)